 - 1. Individual or group practices;

-- 2. Facilities:
+- 2. Facilities;

 - 3. Rental networks:

-- a.
-That are part of Anthem's primary Network and include Anthem Members who reside in the rental network area.
+- o That are part of Anthem's primary network and include Anthem members who reside in the rental network area.

-- b.
-That are specifically for out-of-area care and Members may see only those practitioners or are given an incentive to see rental network practitioners; and
+- That are specifically for out-of-area care and members may see only those practitioners or are given an incentive to see rental network practitioners; and

 - 4. Telemedicine.

-Anthem credentials the following licensed/state certified independent health care practitioners:
+Anthem credentials the following licensed/state certified independent healthcare practitioners:

-- Medical Doctors (MD) - Doctors of Osteopathic Medicine (DO) - Doctors of Podiatry - Chiropractors - Optometrists providing Health Services covered under the Health Benefit Plan - Doctors of dentistry providing Health Services covered under the Health Benefit Plan including oral and maxillofacial surgeons - Psychologists who have doctoral or master's level training - Clinical social workers who have master's level training - Psychiatric or behavioral health nurse practitioners who have master's level training - Other behavioral health care specialists who provide treatment services under the Health Benefit Plan - Telemedicine practitioners who provide treatment services under the Health Benefit Plan - Medical therapists (e.g., physical therapists, speech therapists, and occupational therapists) - Genetic counselors - Audiologists

-- Acupuncturists (non-MD/DO)
+- Medical Doctors (MD) - Doctors of Osteopathic Medicine (DO) - Doctors of Podiatry - Chiropractors - Optometrists providing Health Services covered under the Health Benefit Plan - Doctors of dentistry providing Health Services covered under the Health Benefit Plan including oral and maxillofacial surgeons - Psychologists who have doctoral or master's level training - Clinical social workers who have master's level training - Psychiatric or behavioral health nurse practitioners who have master's level training - Other behavioral healthcare specialists who provide treatment services under the Health Benefit Plan - Telemedicine practitioners who provide treatment services under the Health Benefit Plan - Medical therapists (for example, physical therapists, speech therapists, and occupational therapists) - Genetic counselors - Audiologists - Acupuncturists (non-MD/DO)

 - Nurse practitioners

 - Certified nurse midwives

 - Physician assistants (as required locally)

 - Registered Dietitians